somecallmejosh/joshua-briley-site/site/content/post/i-am-not-self-made-im-self-motivated.md

 ---
 After thinking about Arnold's speech, I proceeded to think about the many people who aided in my success.
 I was overwhelmed by the thought.
 More people came to mind than I ever realized.
 I, like Arnold, am not a self-made man—not even almost.

 A lot of people claim to be self-made.
 I hear phrases like "I paid my way through college."
 Or "I didn't rely on my parents to get me where I am in life."
 Or, something similar.
 I think we've all heard these claims.
-And some folks may have lifted themselves by the bootstraps without assistance.
+Some folks may have actually lifted themselves by the bootstraps without assistance.
 I am not one of those people.

 I can have all the motivation I want.
 I can read all the books in the world.
 I can do all the exercises, take all the tests.
 I can prepare myself for any situation.
 When it comes to my career, I believe I've done an excellent job in this regard.
 I am a motivated self-starter and self-educator.
 I am proud of these qualities.
 But, they can only take me so far.
 These qualities do not make me a self-made man.